infr/falldetector-public/thesis.md

 [bs.py](fall-detector-v2/bs.py) is handling the background subtraction and currently supports MOG2 and the dynamic approach presented in Fig. 7b.

 [person.py](fall-detector-v2/person.py) is called by Video class.
 It includes two classes Person and Persons.
 Each time a frame is analyzed and a person is found it will try to analyze if the person has been in the previous frames and is it the same person as earlier.
 Other features are data of how much the person moved during last frames, has the person raised an alarm and has it been sent to the webservice, where was the person in the last frame and should the person be removed (exited the scene).
+Person class also contains the alarm counter which was presented earlier in Fig. 9.

 [webservice.py](fall-detector-v2/webservice.py) is able to send alarms to a webservice via http-requests.